interactive-cookbook/alignment-models/README.md

 `python test_topkt.py [model_name] --embedding_name [embedding_name]`

 As output, a prediction file named after the test dish(es) will be created.
 Here the k (k=value set as a constant, we use k=7 for our crowdsourcing purposes) best alignments computed for each action of the test recipes are saved as ranked from the best one to the worst one.
-This top k functionality is used for our crowdsourcing experiment in order
+This top k functionality is used for our crowdsourcing experiment to help the participants focus only on the most probable alignments.

+## All alignments

 ## Results